rsherman1/rsherman1/README.md

 ### Hi there 👋

+I am a student at Eastern Washington University.

 <!--
 **rsherman1/rsherman1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.